GhostSquad57/Steam-Installer-for-Wheezy/README.md

 ###FAQ:
 **Question: What's the difference between this installer and Valve's?**

-* Answer: This version comes with an extra folder called `i386-linux-gnu` which is from *Ubuntu's libc6 deb package*, it is saved in `/usr/lib/steam/`.
+* Answer: This version comes with an extra folder called `i386-linux-gnu` and `x86_64-linux-gnu` which is from *Ubuntu's libc6 deb package*, it is saved in `/usr/lib/steam/`.
 The *steam-debian excutable loads said folder* which solves the need for glibc 2.15

 **Question: How do I launch?**